Start building today!

 Receive, store and maintain stock

-Teaches the skills and knowledge required to check and take delivery of stock and appropriately store, rotate and maintain the quality of stock items.
+This unit teaches you the skills and knowledge required to check and take delivery of stock and appropriately store, rotate and maintain the quality of stock items.
+It requires the ability to store perishable supplies in optimum conditions to minimise wastage and avoid food contamination.

 Prepare and present sandwiches